Harald Schwefel: Quantum computing and communication

 Schwefel's team have used their WGMRs to coherently convert microwave photons into optical photons.
 This offers a method for coherent optical telecommunication between individual quantum computers.
 Some superconducting quantum computers use microwave photons as the qubits for quantum information processing.
 As microwave photons are lost outside the ultra-cold environment of a cryostat, they cannot be used to communicate through ambient temperatures between quantum computers.
 Converting microwave signals into the optical domain and vice versa enables the use of conventional optical telecommunications networks for communication.
 Schwefel and his team have achieved coherent conversion by sending microwave photons into their WGMRs along with an optical signal.
 The two signals interact producing a third optical output signal that is coherent with the original microwave signal.

-They are working with researchers at the Max Plank Institute for the Science of Light to study the quantum properties of light that has been converted from optical to microwave light in a lithium niobate WGMR.
+They are working with researchers at the Max Planck Institute for the Science of Light to study the quantum properties of light that has been converted from optical to microwave light in a lithium niobate WGMR.

 In 2017 Schwefel won the Bright Ideas Competition, sponsored by the Optical Society of America Foundation and the international laser manufacturer Quantel Laser.
 He won the competition for his proposal to generate photon triplets, a new quantum optical state of light with applications in quantum optics and secure communications.
 The prize was $30,000 (US) worth of laser equipment, which he proposed to use to generate the photon triplets.